Living in Luxembourg? Find out where to get your family’s favorite foods with our guide to supermarkets and grocery stores in Luxembourg.

 Are you craving some familiar flavors of home?
 You’re in luck.
 Thanks to the diversity of the local population, Luxembourg is surprisingly well-stocked with groceries from around the world.
 In most supermarkets, you’ll find a small but varied range of products from France, Germany, the UK, and Portugal.
 However, if you’re looking for more specific goods you’ll need to go to a local ethnic supermarket.

 If that’s not enough, why not consider buying groceries online?
 There are a number of sites operating internationally that will deliver foreign groceries to your home in Luxembourg.
+This includes British Corner Shop, specializing in goods from the UK.
 Read our directory listings to find the best online grocery service for you.